uvalib/virgo4-client/README.md

 2. In another terminal `cd frontend` then `V4_CONFIG='http://localhost:8080' yarn serve` Starts a Yarn dev server with hot reloading and connects to the local go service for config.

+### Database Notes

+The backend of the client uses a Postgres DB for user settings/preferences.
+The schema is managed by https://github.com/golang-migrate/migrate and the scripts are in ./backend/db/migrations.

+Install the migrate binary on your host system.
+For OSX, the easiest method is brew.
+Execute:
+`brew install golang-migrate`.

+Define your PSQL connection params in an environment variable, like this:
+`export V4DB=postgres://v4user:pass@localhost:5432/virgo4?sslmode=disable`

+Run migrations like this:
+`migrate -database ${V4DB} -path backend/db/migrations up`